Who is eligible?

-Depending on the amount of net income, individuals may be eligible for full Medicaid benefits or may be responsible for a portion of their medical bills which is called their recipient liability.
-Children who are not eligible for full Medicaid benefits may be eligible for Healthy Steps or the Caring for Children Program.
+Depending on the amount of net income, individuals may be eligible for full Medicaid benefits or may be responsible for a portion of their medical bills which is called Client Share (Recipient Liability).
+Children who are not eligible for full Medicaid benefits may qualify for Healthy Steps.

 Individuals in a nursing home are allowed to keep $65 of their monthly income to meet their personal needs.
 They also keep enough to cover their health insurance premiums and certain other expenses.
 If the individual has a family at home with lower income, the individual can give some of his/her money to the family at home.

-Individuals residing in an Intermediate Care Facility (ICF) are allowed $100 to meet their personal needs.
+Individuals residing in an Intermediate Care Facility are allowed $100 to meet their personal needs.
 They also keep enough to cover their health insurance premiums and certain other expenses.

 |Family Size||Full Coverage for Entire Family||